Thuja plicata: Forest succession

 Western redcedar appears in all stages of forest succession, but as one of the most shade-tolerant species in the Rocky Mountains and Pacific Northwest it is considered to be a climax species along with western hemlock.
 It will readily establish and grow in the shade of other, less shade-tolerant species such as red alder (Alnus rubra), black cottonwood (Populus trichocarpa), or Douglas-fir, and prevent seedlings of those species from establishing themselves in its shade.
 However, western hemlock and Pacific silver fir are more tolerant of shade.

+A 2010 study found that Thuja plicata growing in old-growth forests 300 to 700 m above sea level in the North Shore Mountains of British Columbia have higher growth rates than associated western hemlock and Pacific silver fir when growing underneath a closed canopy.
+The study also found that western redcedars do not increase their growth rates in response to canopy gap formation that occurs after the death of a mature overstory tree as much as the two other species.
+This result indicates that western redcedar may be less reliant on canopy gaps for recruitment than western hemlock and Pacific silver fir.
 Western redcedar can also reproduce vegetatively via layering, as well as branch development from fallen branches or entire trees.

 On northeastern Vancouver Island, western redcedar grows along with western hemlock in relatively open-canopied forests with an understory dominated by salal (Gaultheria shallon).
 Another type of forest characterized by dense stands of western hemlock and Pacific silver fir with sparse understory vegetation also occurs in the area.
 The two forest types occur in areas with very similar environmental conditions and are separated by sharp boundaries, often less than 10 m wide.
 Western redcedar recruitment is nearly absent in the western hemlock-Pacific silver fir forest type, and there is no evidence of a transitional stage between the two types.
 It has been hypothesized that, once established, these forest types are self-sustaining and are unlikely to change unless a major disturbance occurs.

 Fire ecology

-It is considered to have low to moderate fire resistance, as its thin bark, shallow roots, low dense branching habit and flammable foliage confer little protection.
+It is considered to have low to moderate fire resistance, as its thin bark, shallow roots, low dense branching habit and flammable foliage offer little protection.
 Smaller trees are commonly killed by fire, but larger specimens often survive due to their size if they are not completely girdled.
 The intervals between fires within western redcedar stands tend to be very long, from 50 up to 350 years or more.